-My wife, Tricia, and I have been married 30 years; we’ve lived in De Pere for 20 years.
-Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School and West De Pere High School, and St. Norbert College.
+My wife, Tricia, and I have been married 32 years; we’ve lived in De Pere for 22 years.
+Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School, West De Pere High School, and St. Norbert College (and a couple of other colleges).
 We love our home town, our schools, our parks, our businesses, and the small town feel that we share with our neighbors.

 I help organize the annual Amigos for Christ Rosary Run, a motorcycle ride that raises money to provide running water to communities in Nicaragua.
 We say a decade of the rosary at each of 5 locations, with peaceful and reflective rides along the bay and the lakeshore and throughout the beautiful back roads of northeast Wisconsin.

-I’ve also participated in other community events over the years:
+I’ve also participated in a number of other community events over the years.

 I am a member of:

 - Be The Match Bone Marrow Registry

 In April 2014, I was very honored and humbled to receive the inaugural “Faith That Works” award from the Catholic Diocese of Green Bay.
 This award “recognizes individuals who have influenced the workplace through business practices that reflect the teachings of Jesus Christ and his church and who share of themselves in their parishes and/or communities.”
 I find it difficult to describe my feelings about this, because I don’t do what I do for recognition.
 But I must admit that it is heart-warming to know that my time, efforts, and beliefs are noticed, and that they matter.